sasabosnic/rgz/ssg.md

 ## Performance

 **100 pps**.
 On modern computers `ssg` generates a hundred pages per second.
 Half of a time for markdown rendering and another half for wrapping articles into the template.
 I heard good static site generators work---twice as fast---at 200 pps, so there's lots of performance that can be gained. ;)

 ---

 ## Install

-If you agree with the license, feel free to use this script, its HTML and my [styles.css](/styles.css) or/and re-write them for your needs.
+If you agree with the license, feel free to use this script, its HTML and CSS or/and re-write them for your needs.

 Download `ssg` and install dependencies.
 For example, on OpenBSD: